-Keke Palmer Talks Anxiety, Depression & What Got Her Through
+Keke Palmer: Anxiety, Depression & What Got Her Through

 Just yesterday, actress and singer Keke Palmer captured the hearts of millions in the hit movie Akeelah & The Bee.
-Well, that seemed like yesterday, but actually it was over 10 years ago!
-Now the Illinois native is starring in a couple of shows, just performed on VH1’s Hip-Hop Honors, has another movie in the works, and just released a new album, a full five years after it was created.
+Well, that seemed like yesterday, but actually it was over 13 years ago!
+Now the Illinois native is starring in a couple of shows, run her own production company, performed on VH1’s Hip-Hop Honors, working on upcoming films, wrote a book, released a new album, and more.
 In a post on her website, the singer and actress explains that her album, titled “Waited to Exhale,” which she wrote in between acting gigs, was never released due to a large part of her own anxiety-driven hesitance to stand behind her voice.

 Keke seems wiser, healthier and definitely happier now.
 She even dropped some advice along in a recent post; “Believe in yourself because that’s the only thing stopping you!
 You must believe in the dark so when the light comes on everything is seen clearly.”